GSA/idmanagement.gov/_implement/distribute-fcpca.md

 Many, but not all, software applications leverage the underlying operating system [trust store]({{site.baseurl}}/university/fpki#fpki-third-party-trust) to verify whether a certificate should be trusted.

-Collaborate across agency teams to identify applications that rely on custom trust stores to ensure distribution of the Federal Common Policy CA (FCPCA) certificate.
+Collaborate across agency teams to identify applications that rely on custom trust stores to ensure distribution of the Federal Common Policy CA G2 (FCPCAG2) certificate.

 **Example applications with custom trust stores:**